List of NFL seasons: 1933–1959

 In 1933, the teams were divided between the Eastern Division and Western Division.
 This became the American and National conferences in 1950 after absorbing the rival All-America Football Conference (AAFC), then the Eastern and Western conferences in 1953.
 The two division/conference regular season champions then played in the NFL Championship Game.
 If two teams tied for the division/conference championship at the end of the regular season, then a one-game playoff was played to determine who would advance to the NFL Championship Game.

 War with the AFL (1960–1969)

 The rival American Football League (AFL) began play in 1960 with its own Eastern and Western divisions and AFL Championship Game.
-Following an agreement to merge the NFL with AFL, the Super Bowl was first held at the conclusion of the 1966 season to determine a champion between the best teams from the two leagues.
+Following an agreement to merge the NFL with AFL, the Super Bowl was first held at the conclusion of the 1966 season to determine an overall champion between the champions of the two leagues.
 The NFL then established a four-team postseason tournament in 1967, and the AFL did the same in 1969.